tine-schreibt/textflow/README.md

 - Afterwards, click the hamburger menu to the left to choose a type for your property.
 You can research what they mean, but the names are pretty self explanatory
-- I warmly recommend the plugin 'Multi Properties' by fez-github.
+- I warmly recommend the plugin 'Multi Properties' by technohiker.
 It allows you to set, remove and edit properties for multiple notes at once.

 #### How to Fuzzy navigation modal